TheStalwart/tldrtravel.info/content/countries/lithuania.md

 For cars and motorcycles, [to enter Neringa Municipality you must pay a fee](https://unipark.lt/en/entrance-to-nida/).
 The easiest way is to use {{% payment-link "unipark" %}} app.

+## Motorcycling

+There are two types of public transport lanes in Lithuania.

+- "A" - riding motorcycles is ❌prohibited
+- "A+" with a motorcycle icon - riding motorcycles is ✅legal

+Parking motorcycles on sidewalks is ❌prohibited.

 ## Alcohol sale

 - Monday-Saturday: 10:00-20:00